Foster Care Licensing

 Step 4: home study

 After completing your clearances and documentation, the final step to licensing involves a home evaluation.
 The initial license requires 2 home visits, including a home health inspection (good for 5 years).
-A representative from Embrace Families will come to your house and go through a checklist to make sure your home meets the requirements set forth by DCF.
+A representative from Family Partnerships of Central Florida will come to your house and go through a checklist to make sure your home meets the requirements set forth by DCF.
 They will also document your preferences on age, gender, disabilities, etc…

 Home Study Checklist